Jessica Clement: Film

 Clement played the role of Deena, the teenage babysitter, in the movie Night of the Reaper in 2025.

 Television

 Clement played the role of Tina, teenage daughter of protagonist parents Noah and Anna, on the Canadian crime drama "Pure" around 2019.
+She plays Mandy in the Reacher spin off, Neagley.

 HamOnt Acting Studio

 During the COVID-19 pandemic, Clement began collaborating with Nathan Fleet, director of the Hamilton Film Festival and the associated Hamilton School of Media Arts.
 Fleet provided the umbrella for Clement for create HamOnt Acting Studio where she provides a variety of classes and private coaching to help actors not only hone their performance skills, but also to acquire necessary knowledge about the industry, such as set etiquette, self-tape auditions, and getting an agent.
 She also co-writes/co-directs/co-produces/co-edits short films that screen at the Hamilton Film Festival, showcasing talent from HamOnt Acting Studio.